-Join Brandon Neill for an in-depth discussion in this video Downloading necessary software, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Downloading necessary software, part of VMware vSphere 6 Essential Training.

 - The first step in creating an AutoLab environment…is to download the necessary software packages,…beginning with AutoLab itself.…To do this, I'll go to labguides.com.…Select the AutoLab tab.…And fill out the form information.…Then click on Register To Download.…This will take me to the download page…where I can download the Deployment Guide PDF,…which I'll need to walk through the installation process,…and there are several different versions…of the AutoLab files.…

 There's a Nested AutoLab on Workstation or Fusion,…a Nested AutoLab on vSphere 5 ESXi,…with or without DRS.…For this course, I'll use the AutoLab…on Workstation or Fusion.…Next, I'll need to go to VMware…to download the vSphere software packages.…I'll go to my.vmware.com and log in.…If you don't have login information,…you can click on the Register link down below…and create a new my VMware login.…